Artificial Intelligence

 Conclusion

 RAG bridges the gap between static model memory and dynamic information.
-It enables AI systems to reason with real, up-to-date knowledge.
+It enables AI systems to reason with real, up-to-date knowledge while keeping the model itself flexible and reusable.